turingschool-examples/challenges/rails-mini-project.markdown

 * Use HAML for your views
 * TDD using Rspec instead of Test::Unit

-### Homework
+### Over the weekend

-Choose one of the following options:

-* finish implementing the project over the weekend with your pair
-* fork the repository so that you and your original pair each have a separate copy.
-Finish implementing the features individually using TDD.

-In either situation, add the link to your project repository and Heroku URL to [this document](https://github.com/turingschool/ruby-submissions/blob/master/1508/rails-mini-project.yml).
+Finish implementing the project over the weekend with your pair.
+Add the link to your project repository and Heroku URL to [this document](https://github.com/turingschool/ruby-submissions/blob/master/1508/rails-mini-project.yml).

 ### Resources